COVID-19 & INFECTIOUS DISEASE

 Better Debris Removal and Cell Retention

-Data adapted from the Curiox Biosystems webinar by Dr. Christoph S. Eberle from the Discovery Research Services at Charles River Laboratories, Worcester, MA
+Data adapted from the Curiox Biosystems webinar by Dr. Christoph S. Eberle, Discovery Research Services at Charles River Laboratories, Worcester, MA

 ALL YOU NEED TO KNOW ABOUT THE LAMINAR